How to Craft the Perfect Lender Pitch for Your Business in 13 Steps

 - Integrate strategy with an operating plan

-- Show that you can or have invested (skin in the game)
+- Show that you can or have invested (see more on equity injections here)

-- Develop projections and cost estimates that make sense
+- Develop projections and cost estimates with supportable assumptions

 - Create a 2-3-page overview (not 50!)